-- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - It is intended to demonstrate the architecture of analog and digital communication link components to the students - Students must understand the role of each module present in the communication links
+- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - To introduce the various types of transmission lines and to discuss the losses associated. • - To provide thorough understanding about impedance transformation and matching. • - To give insight about the usage of smith chart in problem solving is dealt with. • - To import knowledge on filter theories and waveguide theories are imparted.